SudhanshuMishra8826/Assignment-ticketing-system/README.md

 ### 2. Create a database

-    1. Create a database
+    1. Create a database ( You can use the docker-compose file to create the database too)
     2. Create a tables as in the file `tickets.sql` or directly import the file

 ### 3. Configure the backend

     1. Move to Backend folder
-    2. Create a file `.env` and copy the content of `.env.example` to it
-    3. Change the values of the variables in the `.env` file
+    2. Change the values of the variables in the `.env` file if required

 ### 4. Run the backend

     1. Move to Backend folder
     2. Run `npm start`
+    3. The backend will start running on port 8000

 ### 5. Run the frontend

     1. Move to Frontend folder
-    2. Run `npm start`
+    2. Run `npm run dev`

 ### 6. Open the application

-    1. Open the browser and go to `http://localhost:3000`
+    1. Open the browser and go to `http://localhost:5173/ or on the url coming in your console`

 ## Notes

     1. The backend is running on port 8000
-    2. The frontend is running on port 3000
+    2. The frontend is running on port 5173
-    3. The database is running on port 3306
+    3. The database is running on port 6033

 ## Author